David Marr (journalist)

-David Ewan Marr FAHA (born 13 July 1947) is an Australian journalist, author and progressive political and social commentator.
-His areas of expertise include the law, Australian politics, censorship, the media and the arts.
-He writes for The Monthly, The Saturday Paper and Guardian Australia.
+David Ewan Marr FAHA (born 13 July 1947) is an Australian journalist, author, and political and social commentator.
+His writes about the law, Australian politics, censorship, the media, and the arts.
+He has written for The Monthly and Guardian Australia.
+Marr hosts Late Night Live on ABC's Radio National.

+Early life and education

+David Ewan Marr was born on 13 July 1947.
+He attended Sydney Church of England Grammar School in Sydney's Lower North Shore and subsequently graduated from the University of Sydney with a Bachelor of Arts in 1968 and a Bachelor of Laws in 1971.
+While at university he was a resident of St Paul's College.